mpayumo/accident-severity-us/README.md

 ## Future Direction

-[^1]: Obtained from a subsample contingency that narrows down the dataset to car accidents that occurred in the City of San Francisco due to limitations in computing power.
-It is assumed that the difference is negligible as is the case with the actual R^2 values in the linear and random forest models.
+<a href="#fnref1" rev="footnote">"Obtained from a subsample contingency that narrows down the dataset to car accidents that occurred in the City of San Francisco due to limitations in computing power.
+It is assumed that the difference is negligible as is the case with the actual R^2 values in the linear and random forest models."</a>